Risk assessment / Risk management checklistThis example form shows the type of detail required to inform risk assessment

 Yellow fever vaccine: traveller checklist

-- FCO: Helping British people overseas: travelling and living abroad
+- FCDO: Helping British people overseas: travelling and living abroad

 - Royal College of Nursing.
 Travel Health Nursing: career and competence development; 2018.